 The primary focus in these grades is on core curriculum.
 Students are challenged to develop academic and physical skills, pursue knowledge, and critically study and analyze the world in which they live.
 Fundamental skills are emphasized in religion, math, language arts, science and social studies.
 Students also participate in enrichment classes in fine arts, Spanish, physical education, library, and technology.
 To further enhance their curriculum, classes also go on field trips and bring in outside programs to the school.
 New parents should review the expectations for entering students: 1st and 2nd.

-The language arts curriculum is an integrated program of reading, writing, English grammar, spelling and handwriting.
+The language arts curriculum is an integrated program of reading, writing, grammar, spelling and handwriting.
 To build a strong foundation in this focus area, language arts skills are developed in a logical progression.
 Student achievement is frequently assessed, and instruction is tailored to meet the students’ needs as indicated.

 Reading: The goal of the reading program is to develop strong phonics and comprehension skills, vocabulary proficiency and a love of reading.
 A structured basal reader system, coupled with the study of selected novels, provides reinforcement, practice and enrichment of basic skills.
 Comprehension is built through the study of a wide range of literature intended to meet the varied interests and reading levels of the students.
 Students apply their knowledge in all areas of the curriculum as they read textbooks and research materials.
-The Accelerated Reader program supplements the reading program and is available to all students in kindergarten through eighth grade.

 Grammar and Composition: Students develop the ability to communicate both orally and in writing using a variety of approaches at each grade level.
 Book reports, journals, essays, content area reports and creative writing are examples of writing projects.
 In pre-kindergarten through second grade, students use technology in the Early Childhood Lab to practice basic writing skills.
 The process of writing, editing and rewriting is taught beginning in the first grade.
 Grade appropriate use of grammar, correct spelling and manuscript and cursive writing (introduced in second grade) are expected in all curricular areas.